WebDevTuts/shortness_of_life/README.md

 - No activity can be successfully pursued by an individual who is preoccupied.

 - Living is the least important activity of the preoccupied man; yet there is nothing which is harder to learn.

+- For being an extremely thrifty guardian of his time he never found anything for which it was worth exchanging.